 Cissus Quadrangularis: A vine that grows in parts of Africa and Asia, cissus quadrangularis is used as an herbal supplement to treat conditions such as bone loss.

-8 Best Calcium Supplements for Women in 2021
+The Best Calcium Supplements for Women

 This scientifically-formulated supplement combines four bioavailable nutrients essential to help build and maintain strong, healthy bones, and promote skeletal strength.
 This comprehensive bone health formula offers a potent dosage of Calzbone® and clinically-studied MenaQ7™, two patented ingredients for optimal bone health support.